sxaxmz/JSON-Manipulator/README.md

   * Analytics tool for 3rd party app/web service.

 ### Debug:
-There is no need to use any debig tools in-case of modification/enhancement to the application.
-As the application contains Logs before executing any function that will assist when facing any difficulty.
+There is no need to use any debug tools in-case of modification/enhancement to the application.
+As the application contains Logs before executing any function, were those logs will assist when facing any difficulty.

 ```
 	Log.d("ActivityName", "Executed Function/method");